Llanwrda railway station

 Llanwrda railway station serves the village of Llanwrda near Llandovery, Carmarthenshire.
 Opened by the Vale of Towy Railway in 1858, the station is on the Heart of Wales Line 38+1/4 mi north east of Swansea.
 The station is located below street level at the end of a lane opposite the A40 that leads to the centre of the village (just under 1/2 mi away on the other side of the A40).

 All trains serving the station are operated by Transport for Wales.

 Facilities

-Like many of its neighbours, the station has only one active platform, no surviving permanent buildings and is located adjacent to an automatic half barrier level crossing.
-The barrier sequence is triggered by the train crew (pressing a plunger on the platform) for northbound services, so these are all timetabled to stop here.
-Southbound services however only call if requested to do so.
+Like many of its neighbours, the station has only one active platform, no surviving permanent buildings and is located adjacent to an open level crossing.
+All northbound services are timetabled to stop here, however southbound services only call if requested to do so for unknown reasons.
 The station also has the usual collection of amenities common to others on this part of the line (waiting shelter, CIS display, timetable poster board and customer help point) as well as a payphone.
 Level access is available between the main entrance and platform.